I write to open space for equity, healing, and liberation.

-Terrain Tracks (New Rivers Press: 2006), my debut poetry book, threads currents of migration and belonging.
-You will find poems on love & loss, nature & community, movement & place — and journeys yet to come.
+Terrain Tracks (New Rivers Press: 2006), my debut poetry book, threads migration and belonging.
+You will find poems on place, loss, love, community & nature.
 Winner of the Many Voices Project Prize, Terrain Tracks was nominated for the 2007 Asian American Writers’ Workshop Members’ Choice Award.
+Check out my Soundtrack (a Poet’s Playlist) to accompany the collection.
 Terrain Tracks has been taught in university courses with poems shared on TV, radio shows, and diverse media.
-Get your own copy of Terrain Tracks.

-Interested in devotion, women’s status, and being?
-Delve my 2015 chaplet, Dark Lip of the Beloved — Sound Your Fiery God-Praise.
+My 2015 chaplet, Dark Lip of the Beloved — Sound Your Fiery God-Praise delves devotion & women.
 Order chaplet #179 from Belladonna* here.

-I have performed at spaces as diverse as vigils to end violence, open mics, public libraries, and poetry festivals.
-My creative work has been published in numerous journals including Descant, Drunken Boat, Hayden’s Ferry Review, The Literary Review, The Massachusetts Review, Nimrod, and Weber Studies.
-My poetry appears in anthologies such as Contours of the Heart, The HarperCollins Book of English Poetry, Indivisible, NuyorAsian, and Screaming Monkeys.
-If you like when poetry plays hard to get, you can check out The Diasporic Imagination for more of my work.
+I perform at spaces as diverse as vigils to end violence, open mics, public libraries, and poetry festivals.
+My creative work has been published in journals including Descant, Drunken Boat, Hayden’s Ferry Review, The Literary Review, The Massachusetts Review, Nimrod, and Weber Studies.
+My poetry appears in anthologies such as Contours of the Heart, The Diasporic Imagination, The HarperCollins Book of English Poetry, Indivisible, NuyorAsian, and Screaming Monkeys.

 I have essays on writing poetry in Women on Poetry: Writing, Revising, Publishing, and Teaching.
 I loved working on this collaborative piece as writing is more joyful in community.